July 31, 2024

-The employment cost index for civilian workers climbed at a 3.5% rate in the fourth quarter after rising 4.3% rate in the second quarter Over the course of the past year it has risen 4.2%.
+The employment cost index for civilian workers climbed at a 3.7% annual rate in the second quarter after rising 4.7% in the fist quarter.
+Over the course of the past year it has risen 4.1%.

-Wages climbed at a 3.7% pace in the fourth quarter after gaining 4.8% in the third quarter.
-Wages have risen 4.3% in the past year which remains rapid but it does appear to be moderating.
+Wages climbed at a 3.7% annual rate in the second quarter after gaining 4.4% in the first quarter.
+Wages have risen 4.2% in the past year which continues the gradual downtrend in this series.

-Benefits climbed at 2.7% rate in the fourth quarter after climbing at a 3.8% pace in the third quarter.
+Benefits climbed at 3.9% pace in the second quarter after rising 4.4% in the first quarter.
 Over the past year benefits have risen 3.8%.
-The growth in benefits remains rapid but it, too, is subsiding.
+The growth in benefits is edging its way lower.

-Labor costs have risen 4.2% in the past year.
+Labor costs have risen 4.1% in the past year.
 However, real wages declined for two years as inflation rose more quickly than wages.
 As a result, workers in general, as well as unions, will continue to seek sizable wage gains in the quarters ahead to make up for some of the drop in real wages..
-A 4.2% increase in wages is inconsistent with the desired 2.0% inflation rate.
+A 4.1% increase in wages is inconsistent with the desired 2.0% inflation rate, but its rate of increase seems to be slowing..

 Stephen Slifer